apache/kyuubi/docs/client/kerberized_kyuubi.md

 As the default ticket cache file is `/tmp/krb5cc_$(id -u)` on Linux, we should either set environment variable `KRB5CCNAME` or switch to another OS user before executing `kinit` command.

-## Ensure core-site.xml exists in classpath
+## Ensure core-site.xml Exists in Classpath
-Like hadoop clients, `hadoop.security.authentication` should be set to `KERBEROS` in `core-site.xml` to let Hive JDBC driver use kerberos authentication. `core-site.xml` should be placed under beeline's classpath or BI tools' classpath.
+Like hadoop clients, `hadoop.security.authentication` should be set to `KERBEROS` in `core-site.xml` to let Hive JDBC driver use Kerberos authentication. `core-site.xml` should be placed under beeline's classpath or BI tools' classpath.

 ### Beeline